How to Change Out Garage Door Springs Safely

 The Dangers of DIY Spring Replacement

-Before we get into the ‘how,’ let’s talk about the ‘why not.’
-I cannot stress this enough: working with garage door springs is inherently dangerous.
+Before we get into the ‘how,’ let’s discuss the ‘why not.’
+Working with garage door springs is inherently dangerous.
 The tension stored in them is immense.
 If a spring slips while you’re trying to install it, or if the winding cones aren’t properly secured, it can whip around with incredible force.
 This can lead to:

 - Severe lacerations